Abortion in Ohio: Protests

 Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.
 In May 2019, women participated in a heartbeat ban bill protest in Cleveland as part of #StoptheBans movement.
 It was organized by NARAL Pro Choice Ohio, Planned Parenthood Advocates of Ohio and Cleveland State University students.
 A #StoptheBans protest in Cincinnati saw dozens of people participating outside the Hamilton County Courthouse where they chanted "Right to life, that's a lie, you don't care if women die".

-Opposition to abortion

-Local laws restricting/banning abortion

-In 1978, Akron, Ohio, passed a city ordinance that restricted abortion rights.

-In 2021 the city of Lebanon, Ohio, passed an ordinance whereby abortion at all stages of pregnancy was outlawed.
-Mason, Ohio, also banned abortion at all stages in 2021, but its ordinance was repealed later that year.